Leadership & Contributors

 Daniel Maeng, PhD

 Daniel Maeng is a health services researcher with a focus on health economics and policy analysis.
 His research area includes evaluation of various state- and system-level interventions and initiatives, and he has extensive knowledge and experience in analyzing secondary data sources (e.g., health plan claims, electronic medical records, and large patient surveys).
-Since 2018, Dr. Maeng has been working as a faculty member in the Department of Psychiatry at the University of Rochester Medical Center to examine the economic impacts of behavioral health programs and interventions, particularly among vulnerable and disadvantaged patient populations.
+Since 2018, Dr. Maeng has been working as a faculty member in the Department of Psychiatry at the University of Rochester Medical Center to examine the economic impacts of behavioral health programs and interventions.

 Jade Malcho, MD